Battle for Critical Minerals: The U.S. Forms Alliances to Exert Pressure, Europe Seeks Alternative Paths, Undercurrents Stir in Global Supply Chains.

 Third, Contradiction Between Environmental Goals and Mining Reality.
 Promoting the energy transition requires a large amount of critical minerals, but the extraction of these minerals itself may cause severe environmental damage, especially in ecologically sensitive areas like Greenland.
 This creates a dual ethical and practical dilemma: Does accelerating extraction to save the global climate come at the cost of destroying fragile local ecosystems?

-Finally, the duality of China's role.
-China is both a "single point of failure" risk in the supply chain and the largest supplier and market that cannot be bypassed at present.
-Even under tense circumstances, China continues to fulfill its commitments to purchase American soybeans and ship critical minerals to U.S. companies.
-This interdependence is difficult to completely sever in the short term.
+Finally, the Dual Nature of China's Role.
+China is both a source of single-point-of-failure risk in the supply chain and the largest supplier and market that cannot be bypassed at present.
+Even amid tensions, China continues to fulfill its commitments to purchase American soybeans and deliver critical minerals to U.S. companies.
+This interdependence is difficult to sever completely in the short term.

-In the future, the competition for critical minerals will unfold across multiple fronts: the technological front (deep-sea mining, new extraction processes, recycling technologies), the diplomatic front (building "like-minded" supply alliances), the financial front (government subsidies, price supports, project investments), and the standards front (environmental, labor, and transparency standards).
-China cannot respond passively; its market influence, complete industrial chain, and cost advantages remain powerful weapons.
+In the future, the competition for critical minerals will unfold across multiple fronts: technological front (deep-sea mining, new extraction processes, recycling technologies), diplomatic front (building like-minded supply alliances), financial front (government subsidies, price support, project investments), and standards front (environmental, labor, and transparency standards).
+China cannot respond passively, as its market influence, complete industrial chain, and cost advantages remain powerful weapons.

-Global supply chains are becoming "politicized" and "bloc-oriented," yet economic principles and physical realities will ultimately set the boundaries for this contest.
-The true test for nations lies in whether they can strike that delicate and challenging balance between ensuring security and maintaining efficiency, pursuing autonomy and preserving openness, accelerating transformation and protecting the environment.
-The rare earth mud on the ocean floor, the mineral deposits beneath the ice caps, and the negotiating tables in Washington collectively sketch a new century-spanning picture where resources, technology, and power intertwine—and its final form is far from settled.
+Global supply chains are becoming politicized and factionalized, yet economic laws and physical realities will ultimately set boundaries for this competition.
+The true test for nations lies in whether they can find that delicate and challenging balance between ensuring security and maintaining efficiency, pursuing autonomy and preserving openness, accelerating transformation and protecting the environment.
+The rare-earth mud on the ocean floor, the mineral deposits beneath ice caps, and the negotiating tables in Washington together sketch a new 21st-century landscape where resources, technology, and power intertwine—and its final form is far from being settled.